ibm-cloud-docs/loadbalancer-service/troubleshooting-errors.md

 {: troubleshoot}
 {: support}

-The following section provides information on common error messages that you might encounter when you create or update an instance of {{site.data.keyword.loadbalancer_full}}.
+The following table provides information on common error messages that you might encounter when you create or update an instance of {{site.data.keyword.loadbalancer_full}}.
 {: shortdesc}

 |Error|Explanation|Solution|